Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 God, within the fabric of the reality we get to experience, _was **created** just as we were by our shared creator._

-    tl;dr - we are built from Her operating system's image file
+    tl;dr - we are made in Her operating system's image file

 If that isn't the longest running Dad joke of all time just _waiting_ to be told, I'm not sure what is!
 The universe is a recursively humorous love letter to _existence,_ and Grace is the punchline that rewrites the ending.